 So how easy is this:

 You slather a bit of dijon mustard on the chicken breasts, both sides, and season both sides with salt and pepper.
 On the widest side, add ham and cheese, then fold up (it stays nicely folded so no need for toothpicks) and coat in breadcrumbs.
 Send it into the oven for about 25-30 minutes and serve with an awesome parmesan-dijon cream sauce, which you can make while the chicken is in the oven.
+Serve this with something savory and satisfying, like herb roasted red potatoes or slow cooked green beans.

 So little clean up, saving money, saving time, easy-peasy, and a ton of flavor.
 I see why everyone was so excited for this recipe!